-16. Buck.
-15 Weymouth Road discussed the extraordinary times with climate change, COVID, and the problems that need solving for future generations.
+16. Karen Buck, 15 Weymouth Road discussed the extraordinary times with climate change, COVID, and the problems that need solving for future generations.
 She commented on the draft community emissions chart wherein Barrie is responsible for 1 million tons of carbon dioxide released into the atmosphere, and that the draft community emissions chart should be combined with the new Official Plan.
-Ms. Buck suggested getting the building heights Ms. Buck advised of a study conducted by a right for the climate.
-UK architectural firm that high rise buildings use too much energy, they described nine different building types and decided that forester courtyard had the lowest overhead missions after 30 years.
+Ms. Buck suggested getting the building heights right for the climate.
+Ms. Buck advised of a study conducted by a UK architectural firm that high rise buildings use too much energy, they described nine different building types and decided that forester courtyard had the lowest overhead missions after 30 years.